History of Macau: 1999–2007: The rise of Macau as the Las Vegas of Asia

-2007–2008: The Financial Crisis hits Macau
+2008 financial crisis

-Similar to other economies in the world, the financial crisis of 2007–08 hit Macau, leading to a stall in construction of major construction works (Sands Cotai Central) and a spike in unemployment.
+Similar to other economies in the world, the 2008 financial crisis hit Macau, leading to a stall in construction of major construction works (Sands Cotai Central) and a spike in unemployment.

-2008–2013: Expansion into Hengqin and further Casino boom
+2008–2013: Expansion into Hengqin and further casino boom

 With residential and development space being sparse, Macau government officially announced on 27 June 2009 that the University of Macau will build its new campus on Hengqin island, in a stretch directly facing the Cotai area, south of the current border post.
 Along with this development, several other residential and business development projects on Hengqin are in the planning.

 In 2011 to 2013, further major construction on several planned mega-resorts in Cotai commenced.

 2014–present: Slowing down of the gambling industry and diversification of economy

 2014 marked the first time that the gambling revenues in Macau declined on a year-to-year basis.
 Starting in June 2014, gambling revenues declined for the second half of the year on a month-to-month basis (compared with 2013) causing the Macau Daily Times to announce that the "Decade of gambling expansion end[ed]".
 Some reasons for the slowdown are China's anti-corruption drive reaching Macau, China's economy slowing down and changes of Mainland Chinese tourists' preference of visiting other countries as a travel destination.

 This led the Macau government to attempt to reconstruct the economy, to depend less on gambling revenues and focus on building world-class non-gambling tourism and leisure centres, as well as developing itself as a platform for economic and trade cooperation between China and Portuguese-speaking countries.

 In 2015, the borders of Macau were redrawn by the state council, shifting the land border north to the Canal dos Patos and expanding the maritime border significantly.
 The changes increased the size of Macau's maritime territory by 85 square kilometres.

 Typhoon Hato hit Southern China in August 2017, causing widespread damage to Macau, never before experienced – major flooding and property damages, with citywide power and water outages lasting for at least 24 hours after the passage of the storm.
 Overall, 10 deaths and at least 200 injuries were reported.
 This caused widespread anger against the Macau government, accused of being unprepared for the typhoon as well as the delay of raising the No. 10 tropical cyclone signal; this caused the head of the Macao Meteorological and Geophysical Bureau to resign.
 At the request of the Macau government, the Chinese People's Liberation Army Macau Garrison (for the first time in Macau's history) deployed around 1,000 troops to assist in disaster relief and cleaning up.

 On 12 December 2019, Macau officially opened its first rail transit system: the Macau Light Rapid Transit.

+Overall, Macau was among the safest places in the world during the COVID-19 pandemic, with relatively few infections and a large array of medical, social, and financial response measures.
+Macau's casino-reliant economy was greatly slowed by the pandemic.